githubtraining/managing-merge-conflicts/responses/00_create-conflict-5.md

 3. Push your changes back to the remote by clicking **Push origin**.
 {% else %}
 1. Click on the **Files changed** tab in this pull request.
-1. Click the :pencil2: found in the top right-hand corner of the `_data/education.yml` file that had been previously modified.
+1. Click ![octicon-kebab-horizontal] in the top right-hand corner of the `_data/education.yml` file that had been previously modified.
+1. Click **Edit file** to open the file editor.
 1. Modify the content in the `degree:`, `uni:`, `year:`, and `summary:` lines.
 1. Scroll to the bottom of the page and enter a commit message for your change.
 1. Click the **Commit changes** button, making sure the "Commit directly to the **add-education** branch" option is selected.